There are two basic ways to go about doing the Golden Ratio (or Divine Ratio same thing.) One is to do math and do the ratio thing by the number.

 – Step 2 – Draw 1 line each from this center top point to each of the bottom corners of your work space.

-– Step 3 – Where The lines cross ( in the diagram blue and green) Draw a line straight up to the top of your work space.
+– Step 3 – Where The lines cross (in the diagram points F and H) Draw a line straight up to the top of your work space.

 – Step 4 – From the left top point draw a line to where the right crossing point is (in the diagram that point is labelled “F”.
 From the right top point draw a line to left crossing point (in the diagram that point is labelled “H”)